Nishedi/git-demo/README.md

 # Calculator

-This project is to learn Git basics
+This project is to learn Git basicsa

 ![Calculator logo](./calculator.png)
+xxx